Skip to main content

 Tier 3: Auto-decline (high scores)

-• Block obvious fraud
+• Blocks the obvious fraud outright.

 Finding Your Thresholds